robertduplock/scifibooks.club/content/en/reviews/typhon-pact-2-seize-the-fire-book-review.md

 Two books in and the Typhon Pact series is off to a mediocre start.
 I probably enjoyed _Seize The Fire_ about as much as the first Typhon Pact entry, _Zero Sum Game_ — although they are very different books with very different problems.

 _Seize The Fire_ was a mixed bag.
-I'm hoping the third entry, _Rough Beasts of Empire_ by David R. George III is better.
+I'm hoping the third entry, _Rough Beasts of Empire_ by David R. George III will be better.